Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CtPbiRm_Geg.md

 ### Transcript

-> how many updates to 1.0 cannot confirm more than i, cannot confirm or deny deny what i cannot deny i cannot deny that there are no updates at all maybe update 5 is 1.0 maybe that's what we're going to be given in update five oh boy at this rate 2025 alright give us some credit give us some credit
+> how many updates to 1.0 cannot confirm more than I, cannot confirm or deny deny what I cannot deny I cannot deny that there are no updates at all maybe update 5 is 1.0 maybe that's what we're going to be given in update five oh boy at this rate 2025 alright give us some credit give us some credit